nebari-dev/governance/roadmaps/roadmap_2023.md

 - 🗃 - Adopt overall development and structure standards
   - 🗃 - All repos must have an [architecture.md](http://architecture.md) or source code organisation guide
   - 🏗 - Adopt and document coding guidelines
-- 🗃 - Allow custom docker images
+- 📬 - Allow custom docker images
     - 🗃 - Create templates (e.g. cookie-cutter) with minimum requirements
     - 🗃 - Create tutorials for how to use the templates and add customization
     - 🗃 - Add tests for validating custom images
     - 🗃 - Update charts/config to allow pulls from other container registries
+- ✅ - Integrate new conda-store UI
+- 🏗 - Add an extension mechanism to Nebari
+  - 🏗 - Design and implement extension architecture
+  - 📬 - Move relevant integrations to the extension framework
+  - 🗃 - Write tutorials for creating new extensions
+- 🗃 - Replace CDS Dashboards, with new tooling

 ### User experience